Menu Close

 For all my presentations, there will be time for Q&A. I know kids have questions, and I’m happy to take questions throughout the talk, if/when questions arise.
 I’ve found the drawing demo a great time to open up the floor for general questions as well.

-There are a number of hands-on activities that can accompany this presentation, depending on the needs, from drawing exercises to page layout assignments.
+For this presentation I have a specific PDF worksheet students/patrons can work on directly.
 Actual drawing skills are NOT a necessity, as stick figures can tell a story as well, if not sometimes better, than a lush illustration.

 all ages